garrandall/popular-music-data/tracks/mta-the-kingston-trio.md

   ranking_list: Billboard Hot 100
   start_date: '1959-08-24'
 ---
-(Spoken Introduction:)
-These are the times that try men's souls
-In the course of our nation's history
-The people of Boston have rallied bravely
-Whenever the rights of men have been threatened

-Today a new crisis has arisen
-The Metropolitan Transit Authority, better known as the MTA Is attempting to levy a burdensome tax on the population In the form of a subway fare increase
-Citizens, hear me out, this could happen to you!

-(Song:)
 Well, let me tell you of the story of a man named Charlie On a tragic and fateful day
 He put ten cents in his pocket, kissed his wife and family